florentpoujol/php_cheat_sheet/readme.md

 Use the Filter extension for checks and/or sanitation, or regexes, or a full-fledge validation system.
 Always do theses checks server-side, and at the last moment (to make sure the data is not modified between its check and its usage),

-When you receive text to be later displayed, ideally prevent it to be submitted at all with unwanted characters for instance, and/or use `strip_tags()` on it before saving it in databse.
+When you receive text to be later displayed, ideally prevent it to be submitted at all with unwanted characters for instance, and/or use `strip_tags()` on it before saving it in database.
 But always at least escape it with `htmlentities()` when been displayed.

-When the user should pass a path, be extra carefull to prevent the user accessing unwanted files:
+When the user should pass a path, be extra careful to prevent the user accessing unwanted files:
 - remove leading `/` so that the path is relative,
 - remove in-between `../` to prevent going up in the hierarchy
 - and remove trailing null-bytes (`\0`) to make sure the path ends with something you specify.